alexflorea2/egoditor-dbip-sync/resources/js/README.md

 For translations the ```vue-i18n``` library is used.

+Pages can use different Layouts, for example for changing the second level navigation etc.

 ### Bugs
 I could not make testing work with vue-test-utils, jest and typescript